-Strategies for Success Agencies Responsible Timeframe for Completion 1.
+Strategies for Success Agencies Responsible Timeframe for Completion & Notes 1.
 Work with state and federal agencies to establish a comprehensive network of water monitoring stations in Oconee County watersheds.
 Planning Commission; County Council 2014 2.
 Establish accurate 7Q10 rating for all water basins in Oconee County.
-Planning Commission; County Council 2014 3.
-Develop a county-wide water usage plan that defines water conservation practices for both normal and drought conditions, and insures that all users share equally in restrictions during drought conditions.
-Planning Commission; County Council 2012 4.
-Partner with both public and private entities to develop a county-wide education program designed to promote water conservation.
+Planning Commission; County Council 2014 This was created as a reaction to ATL proposed withdrawals from the Chattooga.
+Not done.
+3. Develop a county-wide water usage plan that defines water conservation practices for both normal and drought conditions, and insures that all users share equally in restrictions during drought conditions.
+Planning Commission; County Council Water Commission was created.
+No plans adopted.
+4. Partner with both public and private entities to develop a county-wide education program designed to promote water conservation.
 Planning Commission; County Council 2012 5.
 Study and evaluate the impact of Oconee County's water supply on ISO ratings, and the resulting cost of fire insurance, seeking to identify opportunities for better ratings.
-Emergency Services Commission; Planning Commission; County Council 2012 6.
+Emergency Services Commission; Planning Commission; County Council 2012 Complete 6.
 Partner with adjacent jurisdictions on comprehensive water studies detailing availability from all sources and usages/outflows.
 Planning Commission; County Council Ongoing